sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

 and in the process introduce one more term.
 Here are four different things that are closely related to each other:

 -  **A theoretical construct**.
-Thit is the thing that you are trying to take a measurement of, like “age”, “gender” or an “opinion”.
+This is the thing that you are trying to take a measurement of, like “age”, “gender” or an “opinion”.
 A theoretical construct can not be directly observed, and often they are actually a bit vague.